-- 12. Residential and Limited Recreational Docks with Excessive Fetch Standards - a.
-A location shall be considered to have excessive fetch if there is a 20° sector over four miles in any direction in which wind can blow over the water to generate waves. - b.
-Boat lifts, suitably designed and installed, are encouraged for docks with excessive fetch. - Residential and limited recreational docks with excessive fetch shall provide uplift calculations as part of the required calculation package. - d.
-All structural elements, including the boat lift, shall be designed to withstand the 100 year storm frequency, including breaking wave conditions in accordance with ASCE 7 (current edition Minimum Design Loads For Buildings and Other Structures, 2016) and FEMA Manual 55 (Coastal Construction Manual, 2011) incorporated by reference, not including any further editions or amendments thereof and only to the extent that the provisions therein are not inconsistent with these regulations. - e.
+- 12. Residential and limited recreational docks with excessive fetch standards - a.
+A location shall be considered to have excessive fetch if there is a twenty degree (20°) sector over four (4) miles in any direction in which wind can blow over the water to generate waves. - b.
+Boat lifts, suitably designed and installed, are encouraged for docks with excessive fetch. - c.
+Residential and limited recreational docks with excessive fetch shall provide uplift calculations as part of the required calculation package. - d.
+All structural elements, including the boat lift, shall be designed to withstand the one hundred (100) year storm frequency, including breaking wave conditions in accordance with ASCE 7 (Minimum Design Loads For Buildings and Other Structures, 2016) and FEMA Manual 55 (Coastal Construction Manual, 2011) incorporated by reference, not including any further editions or amendments thereof and only to the extent that the provisions therein are not inconsistent with these regulations. - e.
 All residential and limited recreational docks with excessive fetch shall have an As-built plan on file with the CRMC within thirty (30) days of construction that certifies conformance with the approved plans. - f.
-All residential and limited recreational docks with excessive fetch shall be inspected and certified every five (5) years by a Registered Professional Engineer licensed in Rhode Island that all elements of the dock and lift system meet the requirements of ASCE 7 (current edition Minimum Design Loads For Buildings and Other Structures, 2016) or FEMA Manual 55 every five (5) years (Coastal Construction Manual, 2011) incorporated by reference, not including any further editions or amendments thereof and only to the extent that the provisions therein are not inconsistent with these regulations.
+All residential and limited recreational docks with excessive fetch shall be inspected and certified every five (5) years by a Registered Professional Engineer licensed in Rhode Island that all elements of the dock and lift system meet the requirements of ASCE 7 (Minimum Design Loads For Buildings and Other Structures, 2016) or FEMA Manual 55 (Coastal Construction Manual, 2011) incorporated by reference, not including any further editions or amendments thereof and only to the extent that the provisions therein are not inconsistent with these regulations.